churtado/getting_and_cleaning_data_project/README.md

 The Samsung data is split into a training data set and a test data set.
 Both data sets have the same basic structure:

-1.- One file that contains a numeric ID of the test subject 2.- One file that contains the activity the subject was carrying out when the data was collected 3.- One file that contains the data itself
+1.- One file that contains a numeric ID of the test subject<!--BREAK-->
+2.- One file that contains the activity the subject was carrying out when the data was collected<!--BREAK-->
+3.- One file that contains the data itself

 ## The code does the following: